 - Enhance returns through our low cost development strategy of resource conversion, capital allocation and continued improvements in operational and cost efficiencies.
 In the current commodity price environment, our oil and liquids rich asset base provides attractive returns.
 Our acreage position in the Wolfberry play is generally in contiguous blocks which allows us to develop this acreage efficiently with a "manufacturing" strategy that takes advantage of economies of scale and uses centralized production and fluid handling facilities.
 We are the operator of approximately 99% of our acreage.
 This operational control allows us to more efficiently manage the pace of development activities and the gathering and marketing of our production and control operating costs and technical applications, including horizontal development.
 Our average 88% working interest in our acreage allows us to realize the majority of the benefits of these activities and cost efficiencies. - Pursue strategic acquisitions with exceptional resource potential.
 We have a proven history of acquiring leasehold positions in the Permian Basin that have substantial oil-weighted resource potential and can achieve attractive returns on invested capital.
 Our executive team, with its extensive experience in the Permian Basin, has what we believe is a competitive advantage in identifying acquisition targets and a proven ability to evaluate resource potential.
-We regularly review acquisition opportunities and intend to pursue acquisitions that meet our strategic and financial targets.
-As discussed in more detail under "-Recent Developments-Pending Acquisitions," we have entered into agreements to acquire approximately 11,150 additional net acres in the Permian Basin. - Maintain financial flexibility.
+We regularly review acquisition opportunities and intend to pursue acquisitions that meet our strategic and financial targets. - Maintain financial flexibility.
 We seek to maintain a conservative financial position.
 Upon completion of our initial public offering in October 2012, we used a portion of the net proceeds from the offering to repay the entire balance outstanding under our revolving credit facility.
 On December 28, 2012, the borrowing base under our revolving credit facility was redetermined, resulting in an increase in our availability to \$135.0 million, and it was redetermined again on May 6, 2013, resulting in an increase in availability to \$180.0 million.
 We used a portion of the net proceeds of our May 2013 common stock offering to repay all borrowings outstanding under our revolving credit facility and, as of the date of this prospectus, we have \$180.0 million of borrowing base availability.